samuelrieder/jaswig.github.io/_posts/2017-04-08-partnership-Jaswig-Fully.markdown

 ## Production

 In the past couple of months we have been thinking hard about our supply chain.
 We had several discussions with David about this as well.
 These were extremely interesting as Fully really dives deep into its supply chain as a certified B Corp.
-We, at Jaswig, feel really aligned with everything Fully does in this context and are exciting to learn more about it.
+We, at Jaswig, feel really aligned with everything Fully does in this context and are excited to learn more about it.
 More about this in the coming weeks/months :).
 As we’ll keep on sharing important decisions changes.

 We’ll keep everyone in the loop via social media and this blog.